PaddlePaddle/PaddleHub/modules/image/classification/resnet_v2_50_imagenet/README_en.md

     - Prediction API for classification.

     - **Parameter**
-      - data (dict): key is 'image'，value is the list of image path.
+      - data (dict): Key is 'image'，value is the list of image path.

     - **Return**
-      - result (list[dict]): the list of classification results，key is the prediction label, value is the corresponding confidence.
+      - result (list[dict]): The list of classification results，key is the prediction label, value is the corresponding confidence.